Kenya Police Social Media Hacked, Used to Promote Fake Cryptocurrency

 “This is an official news, please ask local media to support the idea of launching a blockchain project,” the hackers posted.

-The incident highlights a growing trend of cybercriminals hijacking high-profile social media accounts to promote fake cryptocurrency schemes.
+Overall, the incident highlights a growing trend of cybercriminals hijacking high-profile social media accounts.
+Increasingly, these actors exploit trusted platforms to promote fake cryptocurrency schemes, thereby deceiving unsuspecting users and damaging public trust.
 Recently, Tanzanian billionaire Mohammed Dewji suffered a similar attack on his X account, resulting in a loss of over $1.4 million.
 Meanwhile, in Brazil, hackers took control of former president Jair Bolsonaro’s X account, using it to defraud users of $1.3 million.

-As cyber threats targeting influential individuals and organizations continue to rise, the DCI’s swift action serves as a warning to users to remain vigilant against fraudulent crypto schemes circulating online.
+Amid rising concerns, as cyber threats targeting influential individuals and organizations continue to rise, the DCI’s swift action, therefore, serves as a critical warning to users.
+Consequently, it underscores the growing need for heightened vigilance against fraudulent crypto schemes circulating online.

 LEAVE A REPLY